TritonXR/VRUniverse/Website/README.md

 Over-write the current VRUniverseData in Website/data with the one on Google Drive

-Be careful about the folder names : The drive folder is called VRUniverse_Data but the code expects data/VRUniverseData
+Be careful about the folder names : The drive folder is called VRUniverse_Data but the code expects VRUniverseData

 Get website dependencies with `npm install`